chuegle/boto/docs/source/dynamodb_tut.rst

     time, Amazon DynamoDB is available only in the US-EAST-1 region.
 The ``connect_dynamodb`` method automatically connect to that region.

-The :py:func:`boto.connect_dynamodb` functions returns a :py:class:`boto.dynamodb.layer2.Layer2` instance, which is a high-level API for working with DynamoDB.
-Layer2 is a set of abstractions that sit atop the lower level :py:class:`boto.dynamodb.layer1.Layer1` API, which closely mirrors the Amazon DynamoDB API.
+The :py:func:`boto2.connect_dynamodb` functions returns a :py:class:`boto2.dynamodb.layer2.Layer2` instance, which is a high-level API for working with DynamoDB.
+Layer2 is a set of abstractions that sit atop the lower level :py:class:`boto2.dynamodb.layer1.Layer1` API, which closely mirrors the Amazon DynamoDB API.
 For the purpose of this tutorial, we'll just be covering Layer2.